-Review: Moment Wide v2 Lens
+Review: Moment Wide v2 lens

-By far my favorite lens attachment for the iPhone has been the Moment Wide.
+By far my favorite lens accessory for the iPhone has been the Moment Wide.
 This add-on lens converts the iPhone’s wide lens into an 18mm super-wide, a really useful length for shooting landscapes and architecture.
 What made the original Wide exceptional is not just the excellent quality and design of the optics, but also the superior coatings, which add a natural-looking crispness that’s missing from most mobile camera pix.

 So why mess with perfection?